Skip to main content

 Witchfire was developed by The Astronauts.

-Witchfire is a single player game.
+Witchfire is a single player game with local co-op support.